 Trout Unlimited is currently focused on two projects related to Tibbetts Creek; the Tibbetts Sediment Pond and Riparian Restoration.

 Tibbets Sediment Pond

 This facility was installed and permitted as a sediment and flood control structure.
-Tibbets Creek experienced several flooding events in the late 1990's which inundated portions of the City of Issaquah. in response to the flooding several undersides culverts were replaced and the sediment was installed in 2003.
-TU believes that the sediment pond has outlived its purpose since the sorce of tailings was removed and the undersized culverts downstream have been replaced. the continued operation of this structor has depleeted the stream below the pond of spawning gravel, which is critical to salmon.
+Tibbets Creek experienced several flooding events in the late 1990s, which caused multiple portions of the City of Issaquah to fill with water. in response to the flooding, several undersides culverts were replaced, and the pond was installed in 2003.
+TU believes that the sediment pond has outlived its purpose, as the source of the tailings has been removed, and the undersized culverts downstream have been replaced.
+The continued operation of this structure has depleted the stream below the pond of spawning gravel, which is critical to salmon.
 Funding has been received from the Waterworks Program of King County, as of 2021.